paolog8/zk/Inbox/The Lab2Rooftop Perovskite Solar Cell Data Initiative.md

 ## 5 Technical Validation

-- **Use of Reference Cells and Controls**

-    - **Query:** "Methods for using reference cells and control samples to ensure data quality and reproducibility in photovoltaic research."

-- **Instrument Calibration**

-    - **Query:** "What are the standard calibration procedures for solar simulators and pyranometers used in PV testing?"

 - **Data Completeness and Consistency Checks**

     - **Query:** "Discuss computational methods for validating the completeness and consistency of large experimental datasets."